benadaba/Ecommerce-Customer-Query-Analysis/README.md

 <p>The higher the article or response template has views, the higher the queries that customers ask along those lines.<br>
 This script examines, the patterns of customer queries, which questions customers ask the most and which months experience high volumne of cusotmer queries. </p>
 <p>This helps to improve product listing pages, improve FAQS and drastically reduce time spent by customer Service to responding to customer queries.</p>
-Using MySql queries, this Python scripts creates visualizations to explore the trend, the questions which customers ask the most.
+Using MySql queries, this Python scripts creates visualizations to explore the trend, the questions which customers ask the most and which months experience high level of customer queries.